 3 cloud providers (CESNET, EMBL-EBI and GRNET) are deployed and are ready to join the ELIXIR Compute Platform that is represented by the vo.elixir-europe.eu virtual organisation.

-The next step for the CC is to bring the reported building blocks together, and implement the scientific from M6.3 on top of it.
+The next step for the CC is to bring the reported building blocks together, and implement the scientific use cases from M6.3 on top of it.
 Particularly the CC members - with the support of the broader ELIXIR and EGI communities - must:

 Finalise the AAI integration of ELIXIR and EGI, so ELIXIR users roles can be mapped onto meaning ful roles in the compute platform services, primarily in GOCDB, AppDB and the cloud sites.